Renbago/Renbago/README.md

 <h2 align="left">ACHIEVEMENTS</h2>
 <strong>BOSCH FUTURE MOBILITY CHALLANGE</strong>

 International competition, named BOSCH Future Mobility Challenge.
-Out of 160 international and 8 national applications, we were accepted intothe final stage as the only team from Turkey and among the top 24 internationally.
+Out of 160 international and 8 national applications, we were accepted into the final stage as the only team from Turkey and among the top 24 internationally.

 <strong>TEKNOFEST/ROBOTAKSİ</strong>

-In 2022, placed 19th abd In 2023, placed 6th
+In 2022, placed 19th and In 2023, placed 6th

 ###